TemptingForza/TemptingForza/README.md

 ### Hi there 👋

-Hi am Rachata Triratjarasporn ✨ _special_ ✨
+I am Rachata Triratjarasporn and this Readme is an ✨ About Me ✨

 - 🌱 I’m currently learning software.
 - 🤔 I’m looking for help with programming